Margaret Thomas: Australia

 Margaret Thomas's painting of Charles Summers, c.
 1879 was the first portrait of an Australian artist to enter the National Gallery of Victoria collection, notably it was also the first oil painting by an Australian female artist acquired by the National Gallery of Victoria in 1881.
-Thomas' portrait in oils of Charles Summers, and a medallion portrait of Sir Redmond Barry, are in the historical collection at the State Library of Victoria, Melbourne.
+Thomas' portraits of Charles Summers and Sir Redmond Barry, are held by the State Library of Victoria, Melbourne.